open-formulieren/open-forms/docs/installation/upgrade-400.rst

 * Configuration will be moved from the API group level to the registration backends.
 * Configuration will be moved from file component level to the registration backends.

+.. warning:: The automatic migrations will copy configuration from the file component ( description of the document type, RSIN of the organization, confidentiality level and/or document title) to the backend configuration options **as is**.

+   It is theoretically possible that the catalogue specified on the file component differs from the catalogue specified in the registration backend options.
+If this is the case, and the document type does not exist in the catalogue specified in the backend options, then you may encountered registration errors for your form submissions.
+Our advice is to keep an eye on registration failures and inspect + fix the forms that turn out to be misconfigured, and then retry the submission processing.